A Simple Way to Stop Having Difficult Conversations

 How to have challenging conversations

-Here’s the thing, you have NO IDEA what a conversation is going to be like because it’s not happened yet!
+When it comes to having any kind of conversation, here’s the thing.
+The truth is, we have no idea what a conversation is going to be like because it’s not happened yet!

 You may experience this as a sense of anticipation, dread, your heart racing, sweaty palms, tension, your stomach churning or similar.